 The magnificent walled city of Famagusta, in North Cyprus, was a wonder of the ancient world, with towering Frankish churches dotted around its sandstone streets.
-This was the real-life home of Shakespeare's Othello, and Cyprus's most important port before the 1975 war.
+This was the real-life home of the governor who influenced Shakespeare’s title character in Othello, and operated as Cyprus’s most important port before the 1975 war.
 Today, the churches are picturesque ruins and the city snoozes quietly within its mighty Venetian city walls.

 Get lost in Lefkosia (Nicosia)

 The Cypriot capital is sliced in two by the Green Line, which divides the island between the Republic of Cyprus in the south and the Turkish Republic of Northern Cyprus in the north.
 Both sides are studded with ancient mosques, churches and winding streets of stone houses.
 The historic old town is bound by towering Venetian city walls, and must-see sights include the spectacular Byzantine Art Museum, St John's Cathedral and the Cyprus Museum.

 Get lost in Turkish Lefkoşa (Nicosia)

 The northern half of the Cypriot capital feels even more lost in time than the Greek half.
 Its focal point is the grand Selimiye Mosque, formerly the Ayia Sofia Cathedral, which is visible from the southern half of the city.
 Easing relations between the two governments mean that jaunts across the border are easy today.

 Kick back in Girne